christopher5106/vagrant-node-simple/README.md

     {
       "environment":"development",
       "node_app":{
-        "path":"XXXXXXXXXXXXXX"
+        "name":"XXXXXXXXXXXXXX"
       }
     }
   }
 ```

-where `path` is the path to the app.
+where `name` is the name of your app.

-In my Vagrantfile
+In the Vagrantfile

     VAGRANTFILE_API_VERSION = "2"